oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Summary

 In order to provide better control of networks traffic, we need to define traffic boundaries for incoming and outgoing traffic.
-This goal is achieved by providing a general traffic shaping template which can be applied to an abstract network entity and can optionally be redefined on a per host network basis.
+This goal is achieved by providing a general traffic shaping template which can be applied to an abstract network entity.
+User can optionally redefine the traffic shaping template on a per host network basis.

 #### Owner